Detrended Price Oscillator (DPO) Strategy and Usage

 Identify Market Cycles with DPO

 The DPO indicator creates peaks and troughs in consistent intervals and that is a very easy way to predict the exact turning point in the market.
-Check in the image above the in Ajanta Pharma share the DPO indicator needed approximately 10 bars to create consecutive troughs.
+Check in the image above in Ajanta Pharma share the DPO indicator needed approximately 10 bars to create consecutive troughs.
 This can give an idea of when the price can change direction.

 Divergence in the DPO